Skip to main content

 – Patsy Pond Nature Trail, between Cedar Point and Morehead City.
 The interpretive trail through an open woodland of longleaf pines with low growing herbs and shrubs has .75-mile, 1-mile and 1.9-mile loops.

 – Pine Cliff Picnic Area, near Havelock.
-The small site on the Neuse River has a picnic shelter, vault toilet and drinking water, and opportunity for fishing and hiking, including a trailhead for the 20-mile Neusiok TrailClick on the photo at right for more information.
+The small site on the Neuse River has a picnic shelter, vault toilet, water and opportunity for fishing and hiking, including a trailhead for the 20-mile Neusiok TrailClick on the photo at right for more information.

 Go to Camping in Croatan National Forest for several more day use sites/campgrounds.